-Domestic Violence: Domestic violence can be part of any marriage.
-Domestic violence against you and/or your minor children, includes physical acts such as hitting, slapping, pushing and kicking.
-Verbal abuse and threats of violence, directed at you and/or your minor children, with the intent to control you, is also Domestic violence.
+Domestic violence: Domestic violence can be part of any marriage.
+Domestic violence includes physical violence such as hitting, slapping, pushing or kicking or threats of physical violence directed against you and/or your children and/or verbal abuse used to control you and/or your children.

 Court documents request your address and phone number.
-If you are a victim of domestic violence, and you do not want your address to be known to protect yourself or your minor children from further violence, you must file a "Request for Protected Address" and ask that your address not be disclosed on court papers.
-If the Court grants your Request, you do not need to put your address and phone number on your court papers.
-When asked for that information on Court papers, write "protected" in that space.
-You must tell the Clerk of Superior Court your address and phone number as soon as possible, so the Court can contact you as needed.
+If you are a victim of domestic violence, and you do not want your address to be known to protect yourself or your children from further violence, you must file a Request for Protected Address and ask that your address not be disclosed on court papers.
+With that Order, you do not need to put your address and phone number on your divorce papers.
+Just write "protected" in the space on the form where you are asked for this information.
+You must tell the Clerk of Superior Court your address and phone number as soon as possible so the court can get in touch with you.
+The court will keep your address protected.

-All forms: Type or print in black ink.
+All Forms: Type or print in black ink

-Family Department/Sensitive Data Cover Sheet
+Form: Family Department/Sensitive Data Cover Sheet

-- Write in the information requested about Petitioner/Party A, Respondent/Party B, and any children under the age of 18. - Do not include mailing address on this form if requesting address protection. - Case Type: Mark only one box that matches the legal procedure for which you are filing the documents in this packet: [x] Legal Separation. - Interpreter: Check "yes" or "no" to indicate whether an interpreter is needed.
+- Write in the information requested about Petitioner/Party A, Respondent/Party B, and any children under the age of 18. - Do not include mailing address on this form if requesting address protection. - Case Type: Mark only one box that matches the legal procedure for which you are filing the documents in this packet: [x] Dissolution (Divorce). - Interpreter: Check "yes" or "no" to indicate whether an interpreter is needed.
 If "yes," write in what language(s). - No additional copies needed.
 Do not serve this document on the other party.